Ok, you see a nice trade opportunity. And you know where to place your stop loss. Now, how about the take profit order? Where do you place it?

 So where could you place your take profit in this case?
 If we look left there is nothing to see, … yet.
 So what do we do?
 Right.
 We zoom out and scroll back.

-Here is the same chart, but then zoomed out and scrolled back all the way to 1995.
+Here is the same chart, but then zoomed out and scrolled back to 1995.
 Looking left we see two levels where price obviously bounced.
 Now let’s go back to our trade on the chart.

 Finding good take profit levels in trending markets trading counter-trend